 What is a solar sponge tariff?

 Fact Checked Fact Checked

-With more power, comes more responsibility.
-And as rooftop solar systems become increasingly popular among Aussie homeowners, it seems the power grid is paying the price with an influx of solar energy exports.
+As rooftop solar systems have become increasingly popular, the power grid is dealing with an influx of solar energy exports.
 This is especially the case during the middle of the day, when solar energy exports are at their highest.
+Unfortunately, this peak export time doesn’t align with the usage habits of most households, which means solar energy goes to waste and puts unnecessary strain on the grid.
+This is why the ‘solar sponge tariff’ has been introduced, to combat this dilemma.

+What is a solar sponge tariff?